-“Designated Peril” means a natural hazard identified by the Commissioner by rule as eligible for mitigation funding under the Program, based on the prevalence and severity of the hazard in this State, the availability of recognized mitigation standards or engineering-based pathways, and the expected loss-reduction benefits of mitigation.
+“Designated Peril” means a natural hazard identified by the Commissioner by rule as eligible for mitigation funding under the Program, based on the prevalence and severity of the hazard in this State, the availability of Recognized Mitigation Standards or engineering-based pathways, credible evidence demonstrating risk reduction, and the expected loss-reduction benefits of mitigation.

-“Eligible Residence” means an owner-occupied single-family or multi-family residential structure located within this State and meeting eligibility criteria established by the Department.
+“Eligible Residence” means an owner-occupied single-family or multi-family residential structure located within this State and meeting eligibility criteria established by the Department, insured under a homeowners insurance policy as defined in this Act.

+“Homeowners Insurance” means a personal lines property insurance policy issued to an individual owner of an owner-occupied residential dwelling and written on a homeowners policy form commonly designated as HO-1, HO-2, HO-3, HO-5, HO-8, or any substantially equivalent successor form approved by the Department.
+A dwelling shall not qualify as a homeowners insurance risk under this Act if the dwelling is insured under a farmowners, agribusiness, agricultural package, or other policy providing coverage for a farming, ranching, or agricultural enterprise.

 Drafting Note: As drafted, “Eligible Residence” requires the structure to be owner-occupied, which – consistent with the drafting note to Section 8A(1) – limits the Program to primary, owner-occupied dwellings and excludes rental properties where the owner does not reside on-site.
 Drafters recognize this may leave a significant share of a state’s housing stock outside the Program, particularly in multi-family buildings where the owner is a landlord rather than a resident.
 A state wishing to reach rental housing could broaden this definition by removing or qualifying “owner-occupied” to extend eligibility to non-owner-occupied residential structures, conditioned on landlord participation requirements established by the Department by rule.
 If the definition is broadened to remove or qualify “owner-occupied,” the state will also need to conform Section 8A(1).
+If a state elects to broaden the "Eligible Residence" definition by removing or qualifying "owner-occupied," the drafters recommend limiting that expansion to structures of four or fewer residential units.
+Residential rental properties of five or more units are typically insured under commercial property or commercial package policies and are not structured for the mitigation discount framework this Act establishes.
+Extending Program eligibility to those properties would impose insurer compliance obligations, including mandatory discount calculation and endorsement offer requirements, without a corresponding actuarial basis, potentially increasing premium costs in a manner inconsistent with the Program's intended benefit.